Funatiq/cuclark/README.md

 1.2) Step II: Running the classification

-The script to run the classification of a metagenomic sample against the database(s) previously set in step I is "classify_metagenome.sh".
+The script to run the classification of a metagenomic sample against the database(s) previously set in step I is `classify_metagenome.sh`.

 For your convenience, this script runs the executable CuCLARK (or CuCLARK-l) and allows you to pass few parameters.